 Passive House is a construction concept, not a brand name.
 It stands for a building standard that is energy efficient, comfortable and affordable.
 It provides paramount thermal comfort with very low heating demand.

 In short, the heating system.
 A Passive House doesn’t need to be actively heated because it uses passive heat gains to heat itself.
 Consequently, only a minimal amount of additional heating needs to be supplied.
 The concept is based on excellent thermal insulation and a highly efficient heat recovery system.
 The heat stays indoors and, therefore, doesn’t need to be provided by an active system.

-No as mentioned it is a construction concept and is not compulsory in the Uk, In some areas of Europe local governments do sometimes specify new houses have to be Passive House Approved
+No, it is a construction concept and is not compulsory in the UK.
+In some areas of Europe local governments do sometimes specify new houses have to be Passive House Approved.

 Is a passive house approved MVHR unit better than an un approved unit?

 A Passive House heat recovery will sometimes appear on paper to be less efficient in energy consumption and thermal efficiency but would be guaranteed to supply a higher quality heat recovery system in real life situations.
 If preferred the use of a non-approved heat recovery unit is possible in a passive approved house but would include a penalty that would have to be offset from another item.